International Coffee Day: Some Coffee Lovers Pick DIY Over Cafes

 For many Indian coffee lovers, brewing coffee at home goes beyond convenience—it's about craftsmanship, control, and the joy of experimentation.
 It is not a task, but an experience.
 It allows them to carefully select their beans, experiment with different brewing methods, and refine their techniques to produce a cup of coffee that suits their exact taste preferences.

 Many home brewers are particular about the beans they source and pay great attention to it.
 “I really like Kenyan, Colombian and Ethiopian coffees but it also depends on what I am able to source.
-I prefer light roast coffees mainly.
-But for espresso I buy medium roast also.
-These days I avoid buying from India roasters.
-I mostly order from outside and ask people who are traveling back to India to bring with them.
-If I do have to buy from India, I buy from Blue Tokai,” says Harsh Gupta, a Digital Marketing Consultant, who is originally from Jaipur.
+I prefer light roast coffees mainly but for espresso I buy medium roast as well.
+These days I avoid buying from Indian roasters.
+I mostly order from outside and ask people who are traveling back to India to bring it with them.
+If I do have to buy from India, I buy from Blue Tokai,” says Harsh Gupta, a digital marketing consultant, who is originally from Jaipur.

 Photo Credit: Unsplash